 Skills and techniques demonstrated should be age/grade appropriate.
 While it is not to say a beginner level member cannot master an advanced level skill, it would be rare and unique.
-Therefore, exhibited cakes must demonstrate the minimum five techniques from their given level outlined in Indiana 4-H Cake Decorating Skills and Techniques, 4-H 710A, but may also include higher/lower level techniques that have been mastered.
+Therefore, exhibited cakes must demonstrate the minimum five techniques from their given level outlined in Indiana 4-H Cake Decorating Skills and Techniques, 4-H 710A, (This can be found in the Static Project Record Sheets section) but may also include higher/lower level techniques that have been mastered.
 Any higher/lower level techniques will not be counted as part of the minimum five, but nevertheless will be evaluated for quality.
 All exhibited cakes must be created using a Styrofoam, foam, or other solid dummy.
 Unless otherwise stated, cakes are to be iced using royal icing or buttercream.
 Buttercream icing will not withstand environmental conditions and may become soft, melt, not withhold its shape, and colors may bleed when being displayed an extended period of time.
 When displaying a cut-up cake or tiered cake, the exhibitor must include a diagram and description indicating how the cake was assembled.
 This diagram and description can be attached to or written on the skills sheet.
-All exhibits must include a completed Cake Decorating Skills Sheet (4-H 710) and must accompany the cake for the judge's reference during judging.
+All exhibits must include a completed Cake Decorating Skills Sheet (4-H 710) (This can be found in the Static Project Record Sheets section) and must accompany the cake for the judge's reference during judging.
 Skills sheets are for judging purposes only and will not be returned to the exhibitor.